comparchitect/dsd-rx-portapack/README.md

 DSD RX

 This is a simplified port of https://github.com/szechyjs/dsd that only currently supports DMR.
 It should be relatively easy to create more basebands that could perform the same voice data extractions for other protocols like NXDN.
-DSD RX is a simple app: it tunes to a frequency specificed by the user and extracts any DMR voice packets if the "Log to SD" checkbox is checked.
+DSD RX is a simple app: it tunes to a frequency specified by the user and extracts any DMR voice packets if the "Log to SD" checkbox is checked.

 MBELIB